-Each US\$1.00 increase (decrease) in the assumed initial public offering price of US\$10.00 per ADS would increase (decrease) each of cash, share capital, total equity and total capitalization by approximately A\$3.1 million (or US\$2.3 million), assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) each of cash, share capital, total equity and total capitalization by approximately A\$12.3 million (or US\$9.3 million), assuming the assumed initial public offering price of US\$10.00 per ADS remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ effect to the ADS-to-ordinary share ratio of 1-to-50, would increase (decrease) each of cash, share capital, total equity and total capitalization by approximately A\$ million (or US\$ million), assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 1,000,000 ADSs offered by us would increase (decrease) each of cash, share capital, total equity and total capitalization by approximately A\$ million (or US\$ million), assuming the assumed initial public offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, remains the same, and after deducting underwriting discounts and commissions.
 The as adjusted pro forma information is illustrative only and will depend on the actual initial public offering price, number of ADSs offered and other terms of this offering determined at pricing.

-The as adjusted proforma statement of financial position data give effect to our receipt of (i) net proceeds from the issuance and sale of ADSs at the assumed initial offering price of US\$10.00 per ADS, after deducting underwriting commissions and estimated offering expenses payable by us, and (ii) A\$16,129,282 from the exercise of options from July 1 through October 31, 2021.
+(3) The as adjusted proforma statement of financial position data give effect to our receipt of net proceeds from the issuance and sale of ADSs at the assumed initial offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, after deducting underwriting commissions and estimated offering expenses payable by us, and to our receipt of A\$16,129,282 from the exercise of options from July 1 through October 31, 2021.